emilyconway/uom_policy_dataset/Visiting Research Student Policy (Oct 2019).md

 # 2.2.1 International Visiting Research Students attending for less than 6 months

 a) Visiting Research Students who require a visa to enter the UK, and who wish to attend for less than 6 months can attend on a Short Term Student visa or apply for a Tier 4 visa.
-To enable the student to apply for a short term student visa, the host School at the University of Manchester should issue a letter of invitation using the short-term student visa letter template provided by the Student Immigration Team which includes the University of
+To enable the student to apply for a short term student visa, the host School at the University of Manchester should issue a letter of invitation using the short-term student visa letter template provided by the Student Immigration Team which includes the University of Manchester's sponsor licence number: http://www.saa.manchester.ac.uk/student-immigration/visa/stsv/.
-# Visiting Research Student Policy

-October 2019

-Manchester's sponsor licence number: http://www.saa.manchester.ac.uk/student-immigration/visa/stsv/.

-# 2.2.1 Visiting Research Students staying for more than one month and less than 6 months

-a) Visiting Research Students staying for more than one month and less than 6 months, who are in the UK on a Short Term Student visa cannot extend their stay, change to a different visa category or undertake any work (paid or unpaid).
+b) Visiting Research Students staying for more than one month and less than 6 months, who are in the UK on a Short Term Student visa cannot extend their stay, change to a different visa category or undertake any work (paid or unpaid).

-b) Where it is known at the start that the overall visit will be over 6 months the student must apply for a Tier 4 visa at the start.
+c) Where it is known at the start that the overall visit will be over 6 months the student must apply for a Tier 4 visa at the start.
 The student is not permitted to enter on a Short Term Student visa and then return home to obtain a Tier 4 visa for a further 6 months.

 # 2.2.2 International Visiting Research Students attending for more than 6 months